nmcbrown67/sedaro-fork/prompt.md

   - Improve the numerical stability of the simulation functions
   - Implement new components
   - Analyze the sensitivity to initial conditions
+- Etc
+  - Port to a language of your choice
+  - Set up testing
+  - Containerize
-- Whatever you want, these are just suggestions to get you thinking
+- Whatever you want; these are just suggestions to get you thinking